pastel-pickup/regression/proposal.md

 - Might use MongoDB or Amazon RDS for data storage

 # What would a minimum viable product (MVP) look like for this project?
-- I would have scraped all the necessary data and put them in a Pandas data frame
+- I would have scraped all the necessary data and put them in a Pandas data frame with at least one visualization